IBM/cloud-native-starter/workshop/04-traffic-management.md

 ## 1.3 Istio gateway

-Istio works with **envoy proxies** to **control** inbound and outbound traffic and to gather [telemetry data](https://en.wikipedia.org/wiki/Telemetry#Software) of a Kubernetes Pod.
+Istio works with **envoy proxies**, , they are called Envoy, to **control** inbound and outbound traffic and to gather [telemetry data](https://en.wikipedia.org/wiki/Telemetry#Software) of a Kubernetes Pod.
 The envoy is **injected as additional container** into a pod.
-The envoy **“sidecar”** allows to add Istio’s capabilities to an application **without adding** code or additional libraries to your application.

 The image below is from the [Istio documentation](https://istio.io/docs/concepts/what-is-istio/) and shows the basic Istio architecture.

 ![Istio architecture](images/traffic-routing-deployment04.png)